iammateus/terraform-aws-kubernetes/README.md

 The requirements must be met for the command below to work.

-    # Go to terraform directory
+    # Change current directory to "terraform"
     $ cd terraform

-    # Apply all changes to your account
+    # Apply all changes to your AWS account
     $ terraform apply

     # After Terraform finishes applying the changes, you need to configure your kubectl.
     $ aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)

-    # Use kubectl to see all resources of the created namespace
+    # Use kubectl to list all resources of the created namespace
     $ kubectl get all -n brincadeirinha

 ## License